Bonial-International-GmbH/MkRadar/README.md

-After adding the desired MarkDowns you can easily run the program with the help of `docker-compose up` command.
+After adding the desired MarkDowns you can easily run the program with the help of `docker-compose up` command. then you can find the generated static website files in `website/html/` folder.

 ## Private Repositories